Wang-Yujue/py-lapsolver/ReadMe.md

 ## lapsolver
 A fast Linear Assignment Problem solver using Hungarian Algorithm, also known as Kuhn–Munkres algorithm or Munkres assignment algorithm.
+One big advantage comparing with scipy.optimize.linear_sum_assignment is that it supports Non-allowed pairings (NaN values in cost matrix).

 ### Install